Our Research

 Does California have good online colleges and universities?

 California offers a wide range of flexible online degree options at both the undergraduate and graduate level.
 However, compared with other states, California’s online tuition fees tend to be high.
 You can find programs with higher rankings and lower tuition rates in other states.
 That said, California’s size and powerhouse economy can make it a good place to pursue an online degree.
-Particularly at the community college level, the unique California Virtual Campus – Online Education Initiative makes it easy to take advantage of all the online educational resources available for two-year colleges in the state.
+Particularly at the community college level, the California Virtual Campus – Online Education Initiative makes it easy to take advantage of all the online educational resources available for two-year colleges in the state.

 Do online college credits in California cost more than in-person classes?